opencivicdata/docs.opencivicdata.org/scraper_intro.rst

     # Clone the repo
     $ git git@github.com:opencivicdata/municipal-scrapers-us.git

-Now you're ready to proceed to :ref:`jurisdiction`.
+Now you're ready to proceed to :doc:`scraper_new`.